 • Retirement Index ranking: 4

-Considered South America’s safest country, Uruguay has low crime rates, though petty crime occurs.
-The average cost of living is around $1,200, with prices in Montevideo 79.6% lower than in New York City.
+Considered South America’s safest country, Uruguay has low crime rates, though petty crime can occur in urban centers.
+The average cost of living is approximately $1,500 to $2,200 per month, with consumer prices in Montevideo around 40 to 50% lower than in major U.S. cities.

-American retirees can apply for the Pensionado Visa with a stable monthly income of $1,500 or more, health insurance, and a criminal background check.
-Dependents can also be included.
+American retirees can apply for the Pensionado Visa, which requires a stable monthly income of around $1,500 or more, proof of health insurance, and a criminal background check.
+Dependents can also be included in the application.

 5. Mexico